-Power sector CCS deployment is quite aggressive under the high carbon tax scenario, with 68 GW of new and retrofitted capacity in place by 2030.
-The deployment pace between 2026 and 2030 is 12 GW per year, which is large for a technology that has only just begun to be deployed at scale today.
+Power sector CCS deployment is quite aggressive under the high carbon tax scenario, with 68 GW of new and retrofitted capacity in place by 2030.9 The deployment pace between 2026 and 2030 is 12 GW per year, which is large for a technology that has only just begun to be deployed at scale today.
 Supply and labor constraints could hold back this rapid pace of deployment as could financing and infrastructure challenges.
 (Of course, another possibility is the technology does not improve as quickly as assumed in our modeling framework.)
 In contrast, virtually no plants undergo retrofits under the low tax scenario.

-Assuming that deployment of CCS cannot be greater than what we find in our high tax scenario, then no $CO_2$ reductions can occur with this technology under a high tax.
+Assuming that deployment of CCS cannot be greater than what we find in our high tax scenario, then no ${\rm CO}2$ reductions can occur with this technology under a high tax.
 Using the high tax CCS deployment as guide for what maximum deployment might look like in the low tax scenario we consider two cases where 24 GW and 48 GW of existing NGCCs are retrofitted with CCS (i.e., achieving 50 percent and 100 percent of the high carbon tax retrofits).
 That would lead to an additional 111 million tons of emissions reductions in 2030 in the low tax scenario, assuming all retrofitted generation displaces uncontrolled conventional NGCC generation.
 Achieving 50 percent of the high tax-level retrofits could reduce emissions by 56 MMT in 2030.
+10 coal plants.
+Coal supplies just 2-3 percent of total generation in 2030 in both the high and low tax scenarios.
+Still, coal contributes 17-19 percent of emissions from the power sector in 2030 on account of the high carbon intensity of coal compared to all other generation options.
+We model two coal retirement cases: a low retirement case, in which 50 percent of coal plants slated to still be running in 2030 retire by that year, and a high retirement case, in which all remaining coal plants retire by 2030.